HeleneZablit/website-x0x0/aboutme.md

 ---
 layout: page
-title: About the team
+title: About Us
-subtitle: What you need to know about us
+subtitle: Get to Know Our Team
 ---

-Hi!
-Welcome to our website!
+Welcome to our website

-We are the 5 students who conducted the project:
+Meet the team behind the project :

 | Name                    | Email                                           |
 |-------------------------|-------------------------------------------------|